 5. Vibe Yellowfin 120

-Bass Raider 10E – The Bass Raider 10E is the only cat of sorts in this cheap boat round-up, yet even at just 10’2” long and 4’2” wide it can handle 3.5 horses on the transom.
-Not that you need to get a gasoline outboard, because a 40-pound-thrust electric will move it along just fine at jogging speeds.
+The Bass Raider 10E is the only cat of sorts in this cheap boat round-up, yet even at just 10’2” long and 4’2” wide it can handle 3.5 horses on the transom.
+Not that you don't need to get a gasoline outboard, because a 40-pound-thrust electric will move it along just fine at jogging speeds.
+For protected waters like ponds and small lakes this small but mighty cheap fishing boat will do the trick.

 Up-Sides: The cat design makes stability and tracking far better than expected.
 It fits in the bed of most pick-ups, and comes with two swivel seats, a pair of vertical rodholders, carry handles, and is pre-wired to put the motor on the bow.